gorbunovakris4/mafia_game_engine/README.md

 python3 client/client.py
 ```

-When there are 4 client, game will start.
-Moves are made automatically
+When there are 4 clients, game will start.
+Moves are made automatically.
+Several sessions can be run simultaneously.

 ### 1. CLient name and host